-The Rapid Bay jetty in South Australia is famous for the schools of fish and colourful soft corals that live there.
+Rapid Bay jetty in South Australia is famous for the schools of fish and colourful soft corals that live there.
 Rapid Bay is South Australia’s best known dive site, but it is also a great spot for snorkellers.

-The lookout has great views of the coast and information about the HMAS Hobart.
+On your way to Rapid Bay, you’ll pass the HMAS Hobart lookout.
+It has great views of the coast and information about the HMAS Hobart.
 The Hobart was sunk in Yankalilla Bay in 2002 to create a dive site.
 The wreck lies about 8 kilometres offshore and you need a permit to dive there.

 When you arrive at the Rapid Bay Jetty you notice a couple of things.
 The first is the abundance of car parking.
 Even if it is a busy day or if you are towing something, you should find room on the waterfront.
 The next thing you notice is that there are two jetties.

-Rapid Bay Jetty – the old & the new
+Rapid Bay Jetty – the Old & the New

 BHP built the original jetty in the 1940s to support a limestone quarry.
 It was nearly 500m long and had a T section at the end where ships could dock.
 The quarry stopped operating in 1991 and the jetty became a popular dive spot.